israelfrank/assignment/README.md

    - I clone the Git repository to the Jenkins workspace.
    - I build a Docker image of my application using a Dockerfile.
    - I push the newly built Docker image to a Docker Hub repository, making it available for deployment.
-   - I dynamically update the `docker-compose.yml` file to specify the new image version or tag.
+   - I dynamically update the `docker-compose.yml` file to specify the new image version.
-   - I execute a deployment command using Docker Swarm to ensure that the latest version of my application is running.
+   - I execute a deployment command using Docker Swarm.

 This CI/CD pipeline automates the process of building, packaging, and deploying my application whenever changes are made to the codebase, providing a reliable and efficient way to maintain and update the app.

+(Due to resource limitations on the server, I explored the option of setting up a Kubernetes cluster using tools like Minikube and Kind.
+However, I encountered difficulties in attempting to install these Kubernetes-related components on the server, which led me to opt for Docker Swarm as the deployment solution instead).